ecthros/labelReader/README.md

-RobotIdentifier is a Machine Learning-based solution to identifying a robot based on a picture that contains its nameplate.
+RobotIdentifier is a general Machine Learning-based solution to identifying nameplates in a picture

 # The Approach